78% Yes |

 No, focus on bringing about peace and reconciliation between both sides first

-Regardless, the government should focus on bringing about peace and reconciliation between both sides in Northern Ireland
+Regardless, focus on bringing about peace and reconciliation between both sides in Northern Ireland first

 Economic is to increase payroll and unfortunately is amounts charges pocket credit government it's said